Bureau International des Expositions: Specialised Expos

 Specialised Expos (formally known as International Recognised Exhibitions) may occur between World Expos and may have a duration of between three weeks and three months.
 Countries, international organizations, civil societies, and corporations are allowed to participate but the theme of the Expo must address a precise challenge, e.g. Future Energy (Expo 2017 Astana), or Living Oceans and the Coast (Expo 2012 Yeosu).
 The pavilions are built by the Organiser and made available to participants who may customise them.
 The largest pavilion may be no larger than 1,000 square meters, and the Expo site must not exceed an area of twenty-five hectares.
 For this reason Specialised Expos are cheaper to run than World Expos.

 There are blurred lines between Specialized and World Expositions prior to the 1996 amendment of the BIE's constitution.
 Some Specialized Expos, such as Expo 86 in Vancouver, Expo '85 in Tsukuba, or Hemisfair '68, ran for six months and pulled in greater attendance numbers than their 'World Expo' relatives.
 Many of these specialized expos also had individual pavilions for their participants or covered a greater exhibition site than other World Expos of the era.
 According to the new amendment, there were only two World Expos between 1970 and 1992 with over 12 Specialized Expos in that same period.
 Most of these indeed are smaller exhibitions on a focused theme, but some, such as Expo 86 and Expo 88, were intended as full-fledged World Expos.
 Others, such as Expo 74, the 1982 World's Fair in Knoxville, or Expo '85, were specialized exhibitions that were promoted as full World Expos.

+Organizational structure

+Decisions, such as which city will host a future exposition, are made by the General Assembly of the BIE, which meets twice per year.
+Each member state has one vote in the General Assembly, and a quorum of two-thirds of the member states must be present for deliberations to begin.
+The General Assembly elects 12 members each to the Executive Committee, which examines applications from prospective Expo hosts and oversees the progress of Expos that are under construction, and the Rules Committee, which is responsible for establishing regulations that Expos must follow and examining the rules created by each Expo for itself.
+The BIE's other committees, which have nine members each and are not elected by the General Assembly, are the Administration and Budget Committee, responsible for the BIE's internal budget, and the Information and Communication Committee, which develops communication strategies for the BIE and advises Expo organisers on doing the same.
+Day-to-day management of the BIE's activities is conducted by the Secretariat, headed by the Secretary-General, who is chosen by the General Assembly.

+List of General Assembly sessions

+Below is a list of sessions of the General Assembly of the BIE.
+The General Assembly meets twice per year, typically either at BIE headquarters in Paris, in Monaco, or (since the onset of the COVID-19 pandemic) virtually via teleconferencing.